-Rapid Fired Pizza in New Albany now hiring
+Rapid Fired Pizza opens in New Albany

-LOUISVILLE, KY (WAVE) - Rapid Fired Pizza’s second Indiana location is opening up soon in New Albany.
+LOUISVILLE, KY (WAVE) - Rapid Fired Pizza’s second Indiana location is now open New Albany.

 The new Rapid Fired Pizza will be located at 412 West Daisy Lane, on the corner of State Street and Daisy Lane.

-Local owner and operator Evan Longacre and his team are looking forward to the grand opening which will include a 500 free pizza giveaway.

-“We are excited to be bringing the second Rapid Fired Pizza to Indiana,” Longacre said.
+“We are excited to be bringing the second Rapid Fired Pizza to Indiana,” Local owner and operator Evan Longacre said.

 Rapid Fired Pizza makes fresh pizza orders in just 180 seconds and offers craft pizzas with more than 35 toppings and a dozen different sauces.

-The new location will have over 2,500 square feet and seat more than 70 people.
+The new location is more than 2,500 square feet and seats more than 70 people.

 Copyright 2019 WAVE 3 News.
 All rights reserved.